nicholaswilde/homelab-pull/README.md

 A downside is that `ansible-pull` needs to be installed on all containers, thus taking up resources, which goes against my general homelab methodology.

 Container specific updates are handled using a Taskfile located on the container.
-The upgrades are configured in my homelab repo and are periodically triggered by this repo.
+The upgrades are configured in my [homelab repo][9] and are periodically triggered by this repo.

 ---